zahidkhawaja/rusty/README.md

-# Rusty: GPT-3 Powered CLI Tool
+# Rusty: AI-Powered CLI Tool

 Convert natural language into executable commands directly from the terminal!